rargo/nvim-global/README.md

 To use nvim-global, you need to install the GNU global package first.
 In Ubuntu or Debian systems, use "sudo apt-get install global".

 Neovim has stopped supporting cscope.
-Despite treesitter and LSP, global still is useful in some scenarios, like kernel module develop.
+Despite there are treesitter and LSP, global is still useful in some scenarios, like developing kernel drivers.

 ## ⚡️ Requirements

 - GNU global software package installed
 - Neovim has [Neovim telescope plugin](https://github.com/nvim-telescope/telescope.nvim) installed
+- Install [Trouble](https://github.com/folke/trouble.nvim) if you want to use it as quickfix window

 ## 📦 Installation